DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Method

 For visual tokens, since residual quantization introduces a depth-stacked structure of codes at each visual position $p$, we implement our visual heads based on the depth transformer from RQ-VAE \citep{lee2022rqvae}.
-Unlike the original depth transformer, which employs a single head to predict logits across all depths, we introduce separate classification heads to compute the logits for residuals at each corresponding depth \cite{li2025baichuanaudio}.
-Specifically, the high-level semantic tokens and low-level pixel tokens are processed by independent visual heads---the pixel head and the semantic head---as shown in Fig.\ref{fig:frameworks}.
-Both heads share the same structure, comprising three layers of depth transformers (each with a depth of 8) and eight classification heads.
+As shown in Fig.\ref{fig:frameworks}, the semantic tokens and pixel tokens are processed by independent visual heads---the pixel head and the semantic head.
+Both heads share the same structure, comprising three layers of depth transformers and corresponding classification head for each depth.

 Given the LLM hidden state $h_p$ for visual tokens at position $p$, our depth transformer autoregressively predicts D residual tokens ($r_{p1}$, $r_{p2}$, ..., $r_{pD}$).
 For $d > 1$, the input to the depth transformer at depth d, denoted as $I_{pd}$, is defined as the sum of the token embeddings of up to depth $d-1$